AndrewNovikof/omnipay-sberbank/README.md

 $gateway->authorize(
     [
-       'orderNumber' => $localOrderNumber, // local order number 'amount' => $order_amount, // The amount of payment (you can use integer, decimal with 2 precisions or string equal to decimal
+       'orderNumber' => $localOrderNumber, // local order number 'amount' => $order_amount, // The amount of payment (you can use decimal with 2 precisions for copecs or string equal to decimal)
        'returnUrl' => $callback_url // succesfull callback url
     ]
 );